 The specification of soft planting is also positive in terms of securing sustainable development as it will have greater benefits for sustainability than hard landscape, for instance biodiversity, surface water drainage and reducing urban heating.

-The policy includes the need to ensure the more efficient use of energy in new development in the town centre.
+The policy includes the need to ensure the more efficient use of energy in new development in the town centre as well as ensuring development respects the character of landmark buildings.